-While symptoms of water quality issues such as bad odors & taste, bathroom fixtures, staining of laundry, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
-This will lead to an effective system recommendation and route to providing excellent water quality for drinking, washing, etc. There are various approaches to providing your restaurant with better quality ice, good tasting water, and improved water quality to feed your dishwashers to avoid streaking on glasses and dinnerware OR premature equipment breakdowns.
+While symptoms of water quality issues such as bad odors & taste, staining of bathroom fixtures & laundry, premature equipment breakdowns etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
+This will lead to an effective system recommendation and route to providing excellent on-gong water quality for drinking, washing, etc. There are various approaches to providing your restaurant with better quality ice, good tasting water, improved beverage taste and improved water quality to feed your dishwashers to avoid streaking on glasses and dinnerware.

 WATER FILTRATION & WATER SOFTENING SYSTEMS